nightgrey/aether/README.md

 necessary for BRIA AI's RMBG-1.4 model.
 But!
 I still could use the right pre-processing manually, so I only had to do the post processing.

 As a plus, it now caches properly, works everywhere, and is even faster!
-Thanks to [xenova](https://github.com/xenova).
+Thanks to [xenova](https://github.com/xenova), who made `transformers.js` ❤️